Do you need help drafting a family loan agreement?

 • Taking any necessary steps for the purposes of collecting or recovering payments due under the contract from the borrower.

-As we've seen above, having a high interest rate makes a loan agreement between family members a more complicated affair with the need for regulated loan agreements.
-This may not be your intention.
+As we've seen above, having a high interest rate makes a loan agreement between family members more complicated, with the need for regulated loan agreements.
+Luckily, there is no minimum interest rate that you need to charge, so you don't have to charge interest at all.
 It may be that you are happy to just get the amount borrowed back in an interest free loan to family.

 A further consideration on the interest applicable when making a loan agreement between family is that lending money to a family member has tax implications.